Ngoguey42/io/README.md

    - Ensure no mem leaks with Reactml?
 Why warning in console from Reactjs about leak
    - Find out why cpu+ww is sometime slow on chrome
    - Use js's WeakMap instead of OCaml's one

-- mnist-jsoo display maybe
-   - Show time left on training
-   - Foldable panels
-   - Auto scroll at bottom of page
-   - Replicate `Nav` at bottom of the page
-   - Some tips at the very bottom (and theoritical results to reproduce)
-      - Markdown with render engine
-      - Cyclical LR yields good results (todo: Check)
-      - Batch-size changes the result
-         - BS=60000 yields poor results (GD vs SGD)
-         - BS=1 yields poor results
-         - What about the BS/2 BC*2 iterated strategy
-      - Maxpool decoder yields less overfitted results, but requires a larger and deeper network. (todo: Check)
-      - Larger and deeper networks are easier to train with adam. smaller are easier with SGD (todo: Check)
-      - Different initial seeds rougly yield the same results (todo: Check)
-      - Adam hates varying learning rates (todo: Check)
-      - All backends produce mostly the same results.
-Some differences in floating point precision errors make them diverge after several epochs
-      - Hint on how to reach good performances